 - Use a dish brush, sponge or dishcloth to scrub away any mess.

-- Rinse thoroughly, then dry completely with a towel or place it back on the stove over heat.
+- Rinse thoroughly with warm water, then dry completely with a towel or place it on a stovetop burner over low heat.

-- Before putting your pizza stone away, oil the surface with a small amount of your preferred cooking oil on a paper towel.
+- Before putting your pizza stone away, oil the surface using a paper towel dipped in your preferred cooking oil.

 Soapstone is a naturally occurring mineral and an extremely dense stone with powerful thermal properties, meaning it can maintain hot and cold temperatures longer than other materials.
-Soapstone is not porous, meaning it doesn’t absorb anything, so you can use soap and other cleaning products to clean your soapstone pizza stone.
+Soapstone is not porous, so it won’t absorb water or cleaning products you might use on it.
+So the method is simple: